symflower/eval-dev-quality/README.md

 # DevQualityEval

-An evaluation benchmark 📈 and framework for LLMs and friends to compare and evolve the quality of code generation.
+An evaluation benchmark 📈 and framework to compare and evolve the quality of code generation of LLMs.

-In recent years AI made great advances in all areas, from art to enhancing productivity in real-world tasks.
-One of the most notable technologies that brought these advancements is of course the [Large Language model (LLM)](https://en.wikipedia.org/wiki/Large_language_model).
-LLMs are useful in many areas but it seems that they are especially useful for the generation of source code.
-However, benchmarks for this area have been lacking, while benchmarks for general software development tasks are almost non-existent.

-This repository gives developers of LLMs (and other code generation tools) a standardized benchmark and framework to improve real-world usage in the software development domain and provides users of LLMs with metrics to check if a given LLM is useful for their tasks.
+This repository gives developers of LLMs (and other code generation tools) a standardized benchmark and framework to improve real-world usage in the software development domain and provides users of LLMs with metrics and comparisions to check if a given LLM is useful for their tasks.

 ## Installation